Burnley F.C.: Rivalries

-Association football was first played in Burnley in the early 1880s, and by 1883 the town already had more than 20 teams.
+Association football was first played in Burnley in the early 1880s, and by 1883 the town already had more than 20 clubs.
 One of Burnley's earliest rivals were Burnley Union Star, based in the north of the town.
 While Burnley drew support from across the area and were described as the town's "premier club", Union Star were regarded as one of the most prominent local teams.
 Their rivalry peaked during the 1886–87 Lancashire Cup, when a first-round fixture between the two sides ended 2–2.
-Before a replay could be arranged, the Stars were expelled from the competition for fielding an unregistered player, and were suspended for a month.
-The incident deepened tensions, with Union Star supporters occasionally causing disturbances during Burnley games.
-Union Star disbanded in 1891, and Burnley soon bought the "Stars Stand" from their ground, relocating it to Turf Moor.
+A replay was not held, as the Stars were expelled from the competition after a complaint by Burnley to the Lancashire FA over the use of an unregistered player; they were also suspended for one month.
+The incident deepened tensions, with the Football Field newspaper writing that "a certain section of the Union Star supporters seem to be possessed of the very essence of rudeness when viewing matches at Turf Moor".
+Union Star disbanded in 1891, and Burnley soon bought the "Star Stand" from their ground, relocating it to Turf Moor.
 Burnley remained unbeaten in ten meetings with the side, winning eight.
 Another early rival were Padiham, with one fixture in 1884 attracting a then record crowd of 12,000 at Turf Moor.

 Burnley's main rivals are Blackburn Rovers, with whom they contest the East Lancashire derby, named after the region both clubs hail from.
 Games between these sides from mill towns are also known under the name "Cotton Mills derby".
 Both are founder members of the Football League and have won the First Division and the FA Cup.
 The two clubs are separated by only 14 mi and besides the geographical proximity, they also have a long-standing history of rivalry; the earliest competitive clash was a Football League match in 1888.
 Four years earlier, however, they had met for the first time in a friendly, "with considerable pride at stake".
 Burnley hold the better head-to-head record, as the side have won 45 games to Blackburn's 41.
 Burnley's closest geographic rivals are actually Accrington Stanley, but as they have never competed at the same level—although defunct club Accrington did—there is no significant rivalry between them.

 Other rivalries include those with nearby clubs Blackpool, Bolton Wanderers and Preston North End.
 Burnley also share a Roses rivalry with West Yorkshire sides Bradford City and Leeds United.
 The team contested heated matches with Halifax Town, Plymouth Argyle, Rochdale and Stockport County in the 1980s and 1990s during their time in the lower leagues, although feelings of animosity were mainly one-sided; according to the 2003 Football Fans Census, both Halifax and Stockport supporters regarded Burnley as their main rival, whereas Burnley fans did not include either club among their top three rivals.